Frequently Asked Questions

 Hopefully, in time, you’ll choose to participate more and more in order to help keep the club running.
 Members of the Committee meet once a month throughout the year to plan and manage all of the tasks that are required.
 Jim, Paul and Kev have invested plenty of time into improving and maintaining our premises.
 As has Nick, who also organises and corrals members to maintenance days each spring to ensure things don’t fall apart around us during the sailing season.
 Andy secured funding for our Safety Pavilion, and Barry designed it, which is why we now have a very comfortable spot from which our Officer of the Day and Timekeeper can control racing.
 James and Rolf organise our Learn to Sail scheme.
 Nigel organises the racing.
 Ali manages the money.
 Ben ensures the bar doesn’t run dry.
 And the list goes on.

 We are only what we are today through the combined efforts of our members.
-We hope that you’ll join, enjoy the results of their past efforts, and soon be contributing yourself so that we continue to grow and improve Brighton Sailing Club, so that we can all enjoy sailing off Brighton Beach together.
+We hope that you’ll join, enjoy the results of their past efforts, and soon be contributing yourself so that we can continue to build the club and all enjoy sailing off Brighton Beach together.

 Do you run any training courses?

 We do run one annual group course intended for people who are completely new to dinghy sailing.
-The course itself consists of 'Dinghy Level 1' over a weekend at a nearby training centre, and then a series of coaching sessions off our sretch of beach on Saturday afternoons.
-Unfortunately, places for 2021 are fully booked but we are planning to run the course again next year.
-Full details are available here.
+The course itself consists of RYA 'Dinghy Level 1' over a weekend at a nearby training centre, and then a series of coaching sessions off our sretch of beach on Saturday afternoons.
+Unfortunately, places for 2022 are already fully booked but we are planning to run the course again next year.

-Can I go for my trial sail on a two-hander with an experienced helm?
+Can I sail on a two-hander with an experienced helm?

 That may well be possible, but it’s not something that the club itself arranges.
 Each helm is the person responsible for operating their boat in a safe and considerate manner, so it is entirely their choice as to who they sail with.